 4. Update your OS

-Make sure you upgrade to the latest Windows 8.1 Update version, if you’re still running this OS.
-Microsoft regularly rolls out new updates to make your system more stable and fix general bugs, so make sure to check for updates.
+Make sure you upgrade to the latest Windows 10 Update version if you’re still running this OS.
+Microsoft regularly rolls out new updates to make your system more stable and fix general bugs, so check for updates.

 5. Run the built-in troubleshooting tool